yashpandey002/react-to-do-app/README.md

 -   Complete Tasks: Mark tasks as completed when you've finished them.
 -   Delete Tasks: Remove tasks that are no longer relevant.
 -   Clear All Completed Tasks: Quickly remove all completed tasks to keep your list clean.
--   Filter Tasks: Filter tasks based on their completion status (All, Active, Completed).
--   Local Storage: Your tasks are saved locally in your browser, so they persist between sessions.